QuentinRasidy/regis/README.md

 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/REGIS/main/regis-screenshot.png" width="1200">

 With this WebApp you can create virtual demo which contains 1 or more scenes.
-Each scene is a fine tuning of the camera position, Webex video endpoint and a HDMI matrix.
+Each scene is a fine tuning of the camera position, Webex video endpoint and
+HDMI matrix.
 Below is the page called "Demo" where you can see the list of the demo that were created.

 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/REGIS/main/regis-demo-list.png" width="1200">